fleetdm/fleet/handbook/product-design/README.md

 - The feature flag will not be advertised.
 For example, advertising in the documentation on fleetdm.com/docs, release notes, release blog posts, and Twitter.

 > Fleet's feature flag guidelines is borrowed from GitLab's ["When to use feature flags" section](https://about.gitlab.com/handbook/product-development-flow/feature-flag-lifecycle/#when-to-use-feature-flags) of their handbook.
 Check out [GitLab's "Feature flags only when needed" video](https://www.youtube.com/watch?v=DQaGqyolOd8) for an explanation of the costs of introducing feature flags.

-### Consider promoting a feature as "beta"

-At Fleet, features are advertised as "beta" if there are concerns that the feature may not work as intended in certain Fleet deployments.
-For example, these concerns could be related to the feature's performance in Fleet deployments with hundreds of thousands of hosts.

-The following highlights should be considered when deciding if we promote a feature as "beta:"

-- The feature will not be advertised as "beta" permanently.
-This means that the Directly Responsible Individual (DRI) who decides a feature is advertised as "beta" is also responsible for creating an issue that explains why the feature is advertised as "beta" and tracking the feature's progress towards advertising the feature as "stable."
-- The feature will be advertised as "beta" in the documentation on fleetdm.com/docs, release notes, release blog posts, and Twitter.

 ### View Fleet usage statistics